OpenAgenda/oa-public/docker/README.md

  * cibul-symfony
  * cibulapi-symfony

+In cibul-symfony, if not present, create the following directories: `web/js/event`, `web/js/embed` and `web/js/review`

 Create an empty folder for hosting mysql data.
+Take note of the path.
-Take a note of the path.
+Do the same for elasticsearch 1.
+Take note of the path.

 Put a db dump somewhere.
 Take a note of the path.